siddhanthaldar/N-Body-Simulator/README.md

 # N-Body-Simulator
-This repository contains the code for an OpenMP based n-body simulator.
+This repository contains the code for an OpenMP based simulator for the n-body problem.

 ## Running the simulator
 ```